saivanga/saivanga.github.io/pages/tips-and-tricks.markdown

 permalink: /tips-and-tricks/
 ---

-- While using JavaScript to set a font family, if your font incldes a number then, make sure to add quotation marks (" ").
+- While using JavaScript to set a font family, if your font incldes a number, then make sure to add quotation marks (" ").

-- To find out the details of your operating system use this command:
+- To find out the details of your operating system use this command: `cat /etc/os-release`
-  $ cat /etc/os-release

 Example output from my Ubuntu machine